-Job interview experiences in Germany will vary widely depending on a number of things, such as your profession, level of experience, the type of company, their overall maturity, and who’s interviewing you.
+Job interview experiences in Germany will vary widely depending on a number of things, such as your profession, level of experience, the type of and maturity of the company, and who’s interviewing you.
 You may be subjected to several rounds of interviews, be asked to complete tests, go out for lunch with your potential team, lead workshops, and more.
 The recruitment process can take as little as a week or even last a few months.

-Searching for a job and going through numerous recruitment processes at once isn’t easy, so we hope this guide will help make the process smoother and easier to navigate.
+Searching for a job and going through numerous recruitment processes at once is hard for all of us, so we hope this guide will help make the process smoother and easier to navigate.

 Preparing For Job Interviews In Germany

 The first step is to begin preparation for that German job interview.
-Here’s our top tips about how to ready yourself for the interview and not only that, ace the interview, and hopefully (fingers crossed!) get a job offer.
+Here are our top tips about how to ready yourself for the interview and not only that, ace the interview, and hopefully (fingers crossed!) get a job offer.

 Note, preparation work for interviews will vary depending on which stage of the interview process you’re at, but these tips are tried and true recommendations that will help with preparing for any type of job interview.